 When you partner with a pedestrian accident lawyer after an injury, you will learn that there are two main legal standings that can serve as the foundation of a pedestrian accident in California: battery and negligence.
 Battery is not nearly as common as negligence, and involves someone intentionally trying to harm a pedestrian while behind the wheel of a vehicle.
 On the other hand, negligence is very common and usually includes careless driving rather than a premeditated act of violence.

-Pedestrian accident lawyers define negligence as the failure to act with caution and care that any reasonable person would conduct themselves under.
+Pedestrian accident lawyers define negligence as the failure to act with caution and care that any reasonable person would conduct themselves.
 A negligence claim has five elements that include the following:

-- Duty – The defendant is directed by law to act in a specific way towards the injured pedestrian.
+The law directs the defendant to act in a specific way towards the injured pedestrian.
 Generally there is a duty for a driver to demonstrate reasonable care towards a pedestrian by the roadside.

-- Cause-in-fact – The pedestrian accident lawyer must prove that their injured client’s pain and suffering was caused by the driver.
+The pedestrian accident lawyer must prove that the driver caused their injured client’s pain and suffering.

-- Damages – A pedestrian accident lawyer must show that the accident caused his or her client to suffer damage that’s legally recognized.
-This is almost always seen in the form of bodily injury, property damage, or financial losses.
+A pedestrian accident lawyer must show that the accident caused his or her client to suffer legally recognized damage .
+This is usually seen as bodily injury, property damage, or financial losses.

 When you call Jacoby and Meyers, our legal team will fight to prove the existence of one or more of the above points.
 Once your attorney has created an ironclad case, they will begin an aggressive pursuit to ensure you get the maximum settlement you deserve.